Muni Metro: LRV 1: Boeing Vertol US SLRV (1979–2002)

-LRV 2 & LRV 3: Breda (1996–present)
+LRV 2 & LRV 3: Breda (1996–2025)

 The first of four prototypes of the new Breda cars was delivered in January 1995.
 After delivery of additional cars and training of operators, the cars began to enter service on December 10, 1996.
 They were the most expensive street railway vehicles built to-date, at a cost of US$2,000,000 each, and they were assembled at Pier 80.
 After suffering initial breakdowns and despite facing complaints of noise and vibrations, the Bredas gradually replaced the Boeings, with the last Boeing car being retired in 2002.
 Residents along streetcar lines complained the new Breda cars would screech during acceleration and deceleration and their 80000 lb weight, 10000 lb heavier than the Boeing cars, was blamed for vibration issues.
 At one point in 1998, 12 Breda cars were unavailable for service due to door problems.
 Faulty couplers on the Breda cars have been blamed for reduced train capacity, as multiple cars are not able to be coupled together as intended.

 Muni originally ordered 35 cars from Breda in 1991, and exercised options to add another 116 cars throughout the 1990s, including an option to purchase another 15 cars in 1999.
 The fleet had 151 LRVs in 2014, all made by Breda.
 The double-ended cars are 75 ft long, 9 ft wide, 11 ft high, have graffiti-resistant windows, and contain an air-conditioning system to maintain a temperature of 72 F inside the car.
 The Breda cars feature four doors per car, versus three for the Boeing (only the middle two doors of the Boeing cars were available while in the tunnels due to the cars' end curvature).
 The initial batch of 136 Breda cars were ordered on contracts exceeding US$320,000,000, for an average per-car cost of US$2,350,000; the option of 15 additional cars was exercised on a contract worth US$42,300,000, making the last batch of 15 cars US$2,600,000 each.

 By 2011, the fleet of Breda LRVs was only able to manage a mean distance between failures (MDBF) of 617 mi.

+The last LRV2 was retired in December 2023.
+The final regular use of the LRV3 fleet was on November 12, 2025.